INVISALIGN IN CARY, NC

 - Crooked teeth

 - Open, cross, under, or overbite

 Invisalign can work wonders but it can’t fix every dental misalignment problem.
 Severe overcrowding and large gaps press the bounds of what Invisalign can do.
 In those cases, your doctor may recommend traditional braces instead.

 In many cases, dental insurance benefits for orthodontics cover Invisalign.
-Come in for a free consultation and we can help you determine your insurance coverage.
+Come in for a consultation and we can help you determine your insurance coverage.

 Although most patients say Invisalign is less painful than traditional braces, there is a little pain that comes along with Invisalign.
 Patients typically experience some discomfort when they first put in a new aligner, but that’s only temporary.
 We recommend taking acetaminophen or ibuprofen during that first day to alleviate the pain.

 Invisalign and braces basically do the same thing.
 They use constant pressure to gently push the teeth into alignment over an extended period of time.
-Braces use metal and ceramic to do this while Invisalign uses a sturdy plastic.
+Braces use metal and ceramic to do this while Invisalign uses sturdy plastic.

 Invisalign is not necessarily better than braces since they can both typically accomplish the same task.
 In some cases, our doctors may recommend braces over Invisalign because of the severity of the case (if the teeth are too tightly packed, Invisalign won’t work).
 In other cases, they may recommend Invisalign because it’s easier on the patient.